kaBeech/tensort/README.md

     ~0.1% <- [3,2,1] (Reverse)

-94% of the time we got the absolutely correct answer!
-In total, 95.5% of the time we got the Top Bit in the correct position and only 1.6% of the time did we get the bottom value in the top position.
+In total, 95.5% of the time we got the TopBit in the correct position, 0.1% of the time we got a reverse-sorted list, and the other results are in almost exactly even distribution with each other.

+You may note that [1,3,2] (the most common problematic result from earlier) was second least common result.
+This is likely a fluke, but it's still pretty neat.

 The downside here is that Magisort can take a long time to run.
 Thankfully, Magicsort will only be run in our algorithm if Bubblesort and Rotationsort